 Learn about Please Touch Museum’s Therapeutic Membership, created especially for organizations who serve children with varying disabilities.

 Play Without Boundaries Initiative

-Please Touch Museum’s Play without Boundaries program provides families of children with disabilities with innovative tools to make a museum visit more comfortable and enjoyable.
-The program creates a comprehensive welcoming structure for families of children with varying abilities through the following initiatives:
+Please Touch Museum’s Play without Boundaries initiative provides families of children with disabilities with innovative tools to make a museum visit more comfortable and enjoyable.
+The initiative creates a comprehensive welcoming structure for families of children with varying abilities through the following initiatives: